nico-stan/Project-III/README.md

 ## Reference:
 Ferrar and Green (2021).
 Excellence in People Analytics: How to Use Workforce Data to Create Business Value.
 Kogan Page.

+## Authors:
+Juliana and Nicolas collaborated equally for the end result of this project.